MapperKeeper/jekyll-now/_posts/2017-4-30-MapperKeeper-Tutorial.md

 ## Step 3: Add Required Title and Summary

 Before you can save your map, you must first add a **title** and **summary**.
-The title is a clear name for your map, and the summary is *what will be posted to social media*.
-After adding a title and summary, you can **click save** on the bottom right.
+The title is a descriptive name for your map, and the summary is the text that will be *posted to social media*.
+After adding a title and summary, you can **click save** at the bottom right.

 ![title, summary, and save](/images/tutorial/create_map.png)

 ## Step 4: Import Some Data

 You can add features to your map by either drawing (points, lines, polygons) them directly, or importing data from many open formats (GeoJSON, KML, GPX, TopoJSON, IGC, CSV).
 We want to add the Boston Marathon route so that our viewers can see where the runners will be running during the race.
-Instead of drawing the route, lets add it to the map from an existin GeoJSON file.
+Instead of drawing the route, let's add it to the map from an existing GeoJSON file.

 Right click on [this link](https://github.com/MapperKeeper/geojson/raw/master/data/boston_marathon.geojson) and select **save link as** and save it to your computer.
 After it is saved, you can import it using the map import tools on the right toolbar, or simply click and drag the file and drop it onto your map.